 I started around midday.
 I would hack for 2-3 hours and then take short 15 minute breaks.
 Those helped alot to breathe, drink water and think.

-• Foothold on 2nd standalone: Foothold flag by the 9th hour
+• Foothold on 2nd standalone.

 I had earned enough points to pass, so I began taking vigorous screenshots and building my report notes and went to sleep.